toitoi-co/toitoi-admin/docs/api-docs.md

 * __email__
 * __role__: String, referencing the role name in the ACL.
 Can be any of the roles returned by the `GET /roles` route, except for `guest`.
 * __isActive__: Boolean.
+* __signupFlowCompleted:__ Boolean, whether the user has gone through the sign-up flow, including e-mail validation, setting a password, and so on.
 * __firstName__, __lastName__, __address1__, __address2__, __city__, __state__, __postalCode__, __country__
 * __createdAt__: Timestamp, when the user account was registered.
 * __updatedAt__: Timestamp, when the properties of the user were last changed.